bigbluebutton/bigbluebutton.github.io/_posts/2019-04-15-gl-customize.md

 You can test the application by loading the following URL in your browser: [http://localhost:3000](http://localhost:3000).

-## Running Green Light on a Docker container
+## Running Greenlight on a Docker container
-To set up a docker container which can run a local version of Green Light, there are two options.
+To set up a docker container which can run a local version of Greenlight, there are two options.
 To begin, start by [Installing Docker](https://docs.docker.com/install/linux/docker-ce/ubuntu/), and ensure you are on an administrative terminal.

 ### Setting up with Docker